 Comments are the thread of a blog’s community.
-It helps bloggers get to know their readers better and thus making their blogs better too.
+It helps bloggers get to know their readers better and thus make their blogs better too.

 “I have used Disqus comments since day one of my blog, about 4.5 years ago.

-Yes, because it is a full feature comment system with social sharing built in, controls spam nicely and has a content section included.
+Do I like it?
+Yes and No. Yes, because it is a full-feature comment system with social sharing built-in controls spam nicely and has a content section included.

-No, because it turns off some people from commenting because you have to sign up to comment.
+No, because it turns off some people from commenting as you have to sign up to comment.
 Also if you ever decide to remove Disqus, it is VERY complicated to take all your old comments and keep them with your blog.